tpenguinltg/winclassic/README.md

 Rebooting to Windows is highly impractical.
 My computer only has 4 GB of memory, so booting a virtual machine also wouldn't work very well.
 This tool is my solution to this problem.

 See also [Windows 93 – I plan to do better... eventually](https://tpenguinltg.wordpress.com/2014/10/28/windows-93/).
+I post my Windows themes on [DeviantArt](http://tpenguinltg.deviantart.com/) (all of my themes will make it on there eventually)